 The textbook written by William Hart Hayt, The Engineering Circuit Analysis Eighth Edition (8Th), is mainly focused on students learning themselves.
-The book used a clear tone and explain each term as it is introduced.
+The book uses a clear tone and explains each term as it is introduced.
 Basic concepts are introduced first then explained and Clearfield with examples and practice problems in each chapter.
 Practice problems are included in each chapter whereas more difficult practice problems are included in the exercise section only.
 The answers to the selected odd-numbered exercise problems are given.

 Use of Symbols: